kartikprabhu20/YourEuro/docs/_posts/2019-07-03-PlayStoreEntry.md

 </style>
 </head>
     <body style="background-color:powderblue;">
-  <h1>what is the app about & why should android users download your app</h1>
+  <h2>What is the app about & Why should android users download your app</h2>